lbaehren/prometheus-sumo/documentation/pages/JekyllCommander.md

 webside and move it into the document root of our webserver.
 There are our scripts in the "example" folder for a better understanding.

+\section JekyllCommander_install Installation & Configuration

-\section JekyllCommander_requirements Installation requirements
+\subsection JekyllCommander_install_requirements Installation requirements

 * [grit](https://github.com/mojombo/grit) - object oriented read/write access to Git repositories via Ruby.
 * [jekyll](http://jekyllrb.com) - a simple, blog aware, static site generator.
 * [jekyll_commander](https://github.com/prometheus-ev/JekyllCommander) - a Sinatra based web interface, to maintain a Jekyll website, including git version control
 * logger - a simple logging utility.

-\section JekyllCommander_code Organization of the source code
+\subsection JekyllCommander_install_code Organization of the source code

 After checking out a working copy of the source code, you will presented with the following directory structure: